siserte/siserte.github.io/_pages/research.md

         {% endif %}
 {% endfor %}

-<p><strong style="color: #808080;">REALCLOUD - Real Data Center Cloud Services and Environment</strong>
-This project was carried out by several entities.
-We were responsible for developing a middleware what was able to consolidate the system, making decisions depending on the TI data gathered in real-time.
-So that, it would migrate virtual machines, turn on and shut down nodes in order to boost the performance and reduce, as much as possible the carbon footprint.</p>

-<p><strong style="color: #808080;">MONICA - Monitoring and control system with intelligent energy efficiency management for ICT resources in ultradense data centers oriented HPC and Cloud Computing</strong>
-The collaboration of our research group in this project was focus on the theoretical study of the power consumption in the cluster of the FCSCL (SuperComputing Foundation of Castilla y León (Spain)).</p>

-<p><strong style="color: #808080;">ACEI - Adjusting the Energy Consumption in Computer Facilities</strong>
-This project consisted in the development of a simulator to assess energy saving strategies and policies in HPC workloads.
-The real system Energy Saving Cluster (ESC) based on Sun Grid Engine (SGE) was modeled in order to simulate its behavior, taking into account: the different features of the components in the cluster, the scheduling and the energy saving policies and generating statistics and charts with the results.
-The simulator was written in Python and had a user web interface for its management.</p>

 <p><strong style="color: #808080;">PhD Thesis - High-Throughput Computation through Efficient Resource Management</strong>
 Scientific applications run on supercomputers where thousands of nodes are shared among users.
     When those applications start, their resources remain allocated until the job ends.